chrisr3403/Sep11-Freedom-Project/blog/entry01.md

 Hello My name is Christian Ramos and I am here to talk about what I learned so far for using my tool during this month.
 I am using this tool [Kaboom](https://kaboomjs.com) is a game developing tool for like platformer type games.
 With this tool you can make games that can be pixelated or customizable.
 My learning of it has grown so much about it I do many tests like making AI to go to a certain position on the game code using kaboom.
-One of the many codes I know is animations for a sprite or a AI
+One of the many codes I know is animations for a sprite or a AI.
 ```js
 const bean = add([ sprite("bean", {// start with animation "idle" anim: "idle", }),])
 ```